|

 - ClearType Tuner

-- For Windows XP only (not Vista!), Microsoft's ClearType Tuner can make a noticable improvement in your LCD screen readability
+- For Windows XP only (not Vista nor Win7!), Microsoft's ClearType Tuner can make a noticable improvement in your LCD screen readability

 - Free up some disk space